 Bulkhead upgrades or reconstruction activities associated with the onshore substation will comply with this policy.
-This policy is not applicable to the submarine export, onshore export cables and interconnection cables because they do not require and do not include construction or reconstruction of erosion protection structures in the New York Coastal Area.
+This policy is not applicable to the submarine export cables, onshore export cables, interconnection cables, Hampton Road substation, or loop-in / loop-out lines, because they do not require and do not include construction or reconstruction of erosion protection structures in the New York Coastal Area.